DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-01-21-preventing-browser-auto-fill.md

 date: 2022-01-21
 ---

-Many users have their browsers set to auto-fill user data - this is often useful as it can save them time.
+Many users’ browsers default to auto-fillilling user data - this is often useful as it can save them time.
 When a user gets to a ‘First name’ field, the browser will offer to auto-fill the user’s name.

-## When auto-fill isn’t suitable
+## When auto-fill is not suitable

 For Register, auto-fill is not relevant and it makes using Register harder.
 Our users are filling in their trainee’s details, not their own.
 We do not want the details of _other_ trainees or the Register user showing up when they’re adding a new trainee.